henkbirkholz/draft-moskowitz-ecdsa-pki/draft-moskowitz-ecdsa-pki.md

 ~~~~

 # The 802.1AR Intermediate level {#Intermediate8021ARLevel}

 ## Setting up the 802.1AR Intermediate Certificate Environment {#Step8021AR}

-The next part is to create the 802.1AR Intermediate pki
+The next part is to create the 802.1AR Intermediate PKI
 environment.
-This is very similar to the Intermediate pki
+This is very similar to the Intermediate PKI
 environment.
 Modify the variables to suit your needs.

 ~~~~
 export dir=$cadir/8021ARintermediate